y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-3.rst

 =======================
 We are using the UART from the Litex project.
 Litex is a High Level HDL project that makes it easy to design a system on a ship and target both simulations and FPGA.

-Because we are dealing with virtual hardware there isn't actual a datasheet.
-Instead we the we have 3 different code repositories that can are useful for understanding the virtual hardware.
+Because we are dealing with virtual hardware there isn't a datasheet.
+Instead we have 3 different code repositories that are useful for understanding the virtual hardware.

 - The actual Litex  `hardware description <https://github.com/enjoy-digital/litex/blob/master/litex/soc/cores/uart.py>`_ for the UART
 - A `UART driver <https://github.com/enjoy-digital/litex/blob/master/litex/soc/software/libbase/uart.c>`_ also provided by the Litex project
 - The Renode project provides a software `emulation <https://github.com/renode/renode-infrastructure/blob/master/src/Emulator/Peripherals/Peripherals/UART/LiteX_UART.cs>`_ of the Litex UART.
-This implements the hardware functionality without have to a full verilog/gate level fimulaation.
+This implements the hardware functionality without have to do a full verilog or gate-level simulation.

 To get the offsets and registers the easiest way was to look at the Renode emulation directly.
 You can see that